FREQUENTLY ASKED QUESTIONS:

 Due to the potential for delays with customs during which cold packs melt, we do not ship internationally on our website but it is possible via a special arrangement wherein we send candy in an actual cooler that can remain insulated longer.
 On our website, we only enable shipping to Canada and Europe each year on October 15th, and disable it again on January 31st.

-HOW DO I STORE SOFT PEANUT BRITTLE, CHOCOLATE, OR TOFFEE?
+HOW DO I STORE YOUR CANDY?

+Soft peanut brittle and Soft Almond Brittle are extremely shelf-stable (think peanuts and peanut butter in your pantry).
 It is also heat-stable (a bag of it sitting in our black SUV during a 95 degree summer day didn't melt...but it DID make our car smell absolutely delicious!).
 In all seriousness...sitting in a hot car WILL make it get a bit softer, and as it gets softer it will become more "candy bar" chewy than "light and flaky"...but the taste quality will not change one bit.

-In fact, soft peanut soft brittle is considered non-perishable and can be shipped internationally (we provide an affidavit to this effect for customs on international shipments).
+In fact, soft peanut or almond brittle is considered non-perishable and can be shipped internationally (we provide an affidavit to this effect for customs on international shipments).
 We have shipped so far to Canada and many European countries, and with the customs declaration we provide it just sails through customs without delay!

 Store our soft brittle or bacon peanut soft brittle in a closed bag (sealed as tightly as possible) in a dry place.
 For extended storage use a sealed/zip-loc bag for best freshness.
 Avoid high-humidity storage conditions (no refrigeration or sitting out in front of a room AC) as flaky sugar candy will become more dense (and becomes chewy) as it absorbs moisture from the air.